oflisback/cursor-git-ref-command.nvim/README.md

 All commands operate on the ref (e.g. SHA-1 or branch name) under the cursor position.
 In that situation you can, for example:

-- Cherry-pick a commit from `:G log <another-branch>` and apply it to the current branch using `CursorCherryPickCommit`.
+- Cherry-pick a commit from `:G log <another-branch>` and apply it to the current branch using `CursorCherryPick`.
-- Check-out a commit from `:G reflog` to go back to a previous state, for some reason, using `CursorCheckOutCommit`.
+- Check-out a commit from `:G reflog` to go back to a previous state, for some reason, using `CursorCheckOut`.
-- Drop a commit from `:G log` that you no longer need, for instance when preparing commits for a PR, using `CursorDropCommit`.
+- Drop a commit from `:G log` that you no longer need, for instance when preparing commits for a PR, using `CursorDrop`.
-- Reset the current branch to another commit, via `CursorResetCommitSoft`, `CursorResetCommitMixed` or `CursorResetCommitHard`.
+- Reset the current branch to another commit, via `CursorResetSoft`, `CursorResetMixed` or `CursorResetHard`.

-Ideally there would also be a `CursorRewordCommit` to rephrase a commit's message, but I haven't found a way to work that functionality into a command similar to the others yet.

 ### :mechanic: Installation